CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/alink/exportnestedtype-method.md

 ## <a name="parameters"></a>Paramètres
  `AssemblyID`
- ID de l’assembly à partir duquel effectuer l’exportation.
+ ID of assembly to export from.

  `FileToken`
- Jeton de fichier ou assembly de fichier qui définit le type à rendre exportable.
+ File token or Assembly of file that defines the type to be made exportable.

  `TypeToken`
- Jeton de type de type à rendre exportable.
+ Type token of type to be made exportable.

  `ParentType`
- Jeton de type parent.
+ Token of parent type.

  `pszTypename`
- Nom de type qualifié complet à exporter.
+ Fully qualified type name to export.

  `dwFlags`
- `ComType`indicateurs tels que `tdPublic` ou `tdNested`.
-Cette valeur peut être passée à la [méthode DefineExportedType,](../metadata/imetadataassemblyemit-defineexportedtype-method.md).
+ `ComType` flags such as `tdPublic` or `tdNested`.
+This value may be passed to [DefineExportedType Method](../metadata/imetadataassemblyemit-defineexportedtype-method.md).

  `pType`
- Reçoit le jeton pour le type exporté.
+ Receives token for exported type.

 ## <a name="return-value"></a>Valeur de retour
- Retourne S_OK si la méthode est réussie.
+ Returns S_OK if the method succeeds.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- Requiert ALink. h
+ Requires alink.h

 ## <a name="see-also"></a>Voir aussi